 Watchers of the Skies

-Carol began working with cellist Simon McCorry in 2014 after meeting during a project for children with profound learning difficulties at a school in Birmingham.
-Between January and May 2015, whilst rehearsing in the Mayor’s Parlour in Tewkesbury, she finally captured the story that she’d waited twenty years to write!
+Carol began working with cellist Simon McCorry in 2014 after meeting during a Creative Partnerships project at a school in Birmingham.
+In early 2015, they rehearsed in the Mayor’s Parlour in Tewkesbury and during this time she finally captured the story that she’d waited twenty years to write!

 ‘Watchers of the Skies’ traces her grandmother’s dramatic journey from New York to Liverpool in 1945.
 The details of Edna Leigh’s war-time voyage then illuminate a very different type of journey – one which went deep into the heart of ancient cultures.
 This journey of the imagination eventually led to the discovery of detailed astronomical information within Homer’s epic poems.